MeaCulpitt/Nash/docs/incentive_mechanism.md

 ## Overview

-NASH incentivizes miners to find optimal trade settlements between Bittensor subnets.
+NASH incentivizes miners to find optimal trade settlements between Bittensor agents.
 The mechanism rewards both **accuracy** (finding the true equilibrium) and **difficulty** (solving complex, multi-party trades).

 The core innovation: Validators cannot verify optimality with incomplete information (commitments only).
 Instead, they **learn to estimate** optimality via a model trained on synthetic challenges where the answer is known.